misprintt/mockatoo/README.md

 ## Overview

-Mockatoo is a Haxe mocking library that uses macros to generated mock implementations of classes and interfaces for testing.
+Mockatoo is a Haxe library for mocks creation, verification and stubbing.

+Uses Haxe macros to generated mock implementations of classes and interfaces for testing.
 Tested against Haxe 2.10 across most platforms (AVM2, JavaScript, Neko, C++, etc)

 Mockatoo is inspired by **Mockito**'s public API <http://docs.mockito.googlecode.com/hg/latest/org/mockito/Mockito.html>

 > Disambiguation: The **Mockatoo** belongs to the bird family *Cacatuidae* and look suspiciously like a taxidermied [Cockatoo](http://en.wikipedia.org/wiki/Cockatoo) with fake plumage.
 They are mostly found nesting within testing habitats and like  to repeat what you say (like a parrot).
 A Mockatoo may turn violent if mistaken for a *MockingBird* :)